-As we might all expect, psychotherapy is perfect material for Fleabag.
-Fleabag had only turned up to get a refund for the pschotherapy voucher she had bought her Dad - another one for Freud perhaps - but within minutes, the psychotherapist, played by Fiona Shaw is asking her 'do you want to fuck a priest or fuck God?'
+It is no surprise that psychotherapy has ended up as material in the BBC series Fleabag.
+Fleabag had only turned up to get a refund for the psychotherapy voucher she had bought her Dad, another one for Freud perhaps, but within minutes, the psychotherapist, played by Fiona Shaw, is asking her 'do you want to fuck a priest or fuck God?'
 It goes down hill from then on but the session is weirdly insightful.
 Fleabag asks:

 'Can you just tell me what to do?'

 You've already decided what to do.'

 In Enlightened, Amy Jellicoe played by Laura Dern is a high-flying corporate buyer who has an epic meltdown at work.
 This leads to her taking some time off at a holistic retreat, which is based on Esalen in Big Sur.
 There are bonfires on the beach and group therapy sessions, everyone wears Indian beads and all of this before the title sequence.
 Six weeks later, Amy comes back with an evangelical perspective about the merits of self-help and inner healing - she’s enlightened! - ‘all well and good,’ says her bewildered Mother, ‘but how are you going to pay for it?'
 With no job and a $30,000 bill from the retreat center, Amy has to move back in to her childhood bedroom and so the series begins.